-The accompanying condensed consolidated financial statements include the accounts of Cross Country Healthcare, Inc. and its direct and indirect whollyowned subsidiaries (collectively, the Company).
-The condensed consolidated financial statements include all assets, liabilities, revenue, and expenses of InteliStaf of Oklahoma, LLC, which is controlled by the Company but not wholly-owned.
+The accompanying condensed consolidated financial statements include the accounts of Cross Country Healthcare, Inc. and its direct and indirect wholly-owned subsidiaries (collectively, the Company).
+The condensed consolidated financial statements include all assets, liabilities, revenue, and expenses of Cross Country Talent Acquisition Group, LLC (formerly InteliStaf of Oklahoma, LLC), which is controlled by the Company but not wholly-owned.
 The Company records the ownership interest of the noncontrolling shareholder as noncontrolling interest in subsidiary.
 All intercompany transactions and balances have been eliminated in consolidation.
 In the opinion of management, all entries necessary for a fair presentation of such unaudited condensed consolidated financial statements have been included.
 These entries consisted of all normal recurring items.